ahlstromcj/seq66/README.md

         *   If configured for double-click, can now open or create a pattern by double-clicking in the song editor(s).
         *   Improved modification detection in the data pane.
-        *   Improvements to the Mutes tab.
+        *   Many improvements and fixes to the Mutes tab.
         *   Added a new "grid mode" to allow toggling mutes by clicking in the Live Grid.
-The default keystroke is "_"; still need to get that to work and update the grid-mode drop-down.
+The default keystroke is "_".
         *   Tweaked the main time display to work better with high PPQN.
         *   Added feature to scroll to show the first note in pattern.
         *   Fixed bug preventing a song with triggers stopping playback at end of song.
 Fixes related to playlist-handling.
         *   Modified the inverse color palette slightly.
+        *   Restore missing table header in Mutes tab.
     *   Version 0.99.9:
         *   Added an "Input Bus Routing" feature, where each pattern can be set to receive events from a given input buss.
 Selectable from